INFN-LNL/ipbus_devsup/README.md

 ipbus_libs+="iocAsyn"
 ```

-If the file does not exist create it following the instructions on `epicsmng`.
+If the file does not exist create it following the instructions on epicsmng.

 Add to the target IOC's epicsmng configuration file (for example myIoc.conf) the following line: